Natooz/MidiTok/README.md

 MidiTok can tokenize MIDI files, i.e. convert them into sequences of tokens ready to be fed to models such as Transformer, for any generation, transcription or MIR task.
 MidiTok features most known [MIDI tokenizations](https://miditok.readthedocs.io/en/latest/tokenizations.html) (e.g. [REMI](https://arxiv.org/abs/2002.00212), [Compound Word](https://arxiv.org/abs/2101.02402)...), and is built around the idea that they all share common parameters and methods.
 It supports [Byte Pair Encoding (BPE)](https://arxiv.org/abs/2301.11975) and data augmentation.

+MidiTok is integrated with the Hugging Face Hub 🤗!
+Don't hesitate to share your models to the community!

 **Documentation:** [miditok.readthedocs.com](https://miditok.readthedocs.io/en/latest/index.html)

 ## Install